Danieltri30/Artificial-Neural-Network/README.md

-This .zip file contains the full contents of the CAP5771 Final Project.
+This contains the full contents of the CAP5771 Final Project.

 There is a .ipynb file (jupyter notebook) that we recommend using, since it will have pre-executed results in it and the neural networks take a while to run.
 The last neural network in particular takes quite a while to run, approximately 17-22 seconds per epoch for 50 epochs, which is 14.2-18.3 minutes.